JUkhan/reactive-zaitun/README.md

 }

 ```
-This is the solved version of the `Parent` component't view function
+This is the resolved version of the `Parent` component't view function

 ```javascript